 During the year, there were a number of factors, other than performance, that influenced the NTA.
-Firstly, the company paid tax, which reduced the fully diluted before tax NTA by approximately \$0.009.
-Secondly, during FY21 EAI paid a \$0.025 dividend in October 2020 and another \$0.025 interim dividend in April 2021.
-This represented an increase in the total annual dividend of \$0.02 over the previous year.
-As at the end of June 2021, EAI's dividend profit reserve was approximately 16.2 cents per share (includes FY21 profits).
+Firstly, the company paid tax, which reduced the fully diluted before tax NTA by approximately \$0.05.
+Secondly, during FY22 EAI paid a \$0.03 dividend in October 2021 and another \$0.03 interim dividend in March 2022.
+This represented an increase in the total annual dividend of \$0.005 over the previous year.
+As at the end of June 2022, EAI's dividend profit reserve was approximately 13.75 cents per share.

 Utilising capital management tools to narrow the discount to NTA is an option available to the EAI Board.
-On 11 September 2020, the Board announced a renewal of its on-market buy-back of up to 10% of EAI shares, commencing 27 September 2019 and continuing for twelve months.
-During the current financial year a total of 678,673 shares were bought back.
+On 24 September 2021, the Board announced a renewal of its on-market buy-back of up to 10% of EAI shares, commencing 27 September 2021 and continuing for twelve months.
+During this time a total of 4,614,076 shares have been bought back.

-Portfolio Snapshot as at 30 June 2021
+Outlook and Portfolio Snapshot as at 30 June 2022